Neuschwanstein Castle in southwestern Germany

 When I moved back, my business focus switched from CAD to Engineering Data Management products.
 We had a product called WorkManager that required significant customization to work.
 I led a team to help establish a consulting business around this work.
 My heart was never as much in this technology, although it became an essential part of my work in the 2000s.

-After living on what was essentially a three-year business trip, I was ready to have a home again.
 My new house had a huge basement where I built my first proper woodworking shop.
 I bought some larger tools, including a planer and bandsaw.
 I made my first furniture pieces there.

 I did a dream vacation in 1991 to Australia and New Zealand.
 I spent a month there and did my first live-aboard dive boat on the Great Barrier Reef.
 After I returned, I met up with a guy I knew from Germany who had moved to Colorado and just learned to dive.
 Dan and his German wife Maggie had relocated back to Dan’s hometown, Fort Collins.
 We became good friends, and Dan and I did four dive trips to the Caribbean and South Pacific.
 They had a cabin in the mountains near Breckenridge that I would visit after I left Colorado.